 You can change your staff password at any time from within the portal.
 To do so, log in and click on the Staff Home tab and then click on the Change Staff Password button.

 Your new password must be six or more characters long and may not contain spaces.
 Select a password that you can easily remember and that is consistent with good password selection practices.

 If you continue to have difficulties gaining access to myAU – Staff, have lost or forgotten your password or are experiencing difficulties in changing your password, please refer to the IT Services and Support Centre section below.

-It appears that you are using Unknown version Unknown.
+It appears that you are using Safari version .

 Note: please ensure you have compatibility mode turned on if you are using Internet Explorer version 8 or greater.

 |Webkit (Safari, Safari mobile, Chrome, etc)||Latest stable version||X|